Cheryl Davis, M.A., LPC., Board President

 Linda Oberhaus has more than 25 years of professional experience in the human services field, and currently serves as the CEO for The Shelter for Abused Women & Children in Naples, Florida.

 A graduate of the University of South Florida, Ms. Oberhaus also completed post graduate courses in nonprofit management at Harvard Business School and Harvard Kennedy School.

 Ms. Oberhaus previously served as a board member of the Florida Coalition Against Domestic Violence and the President’s Family Justice Center initiative.
 She is a graduate of Leadership Florida Class of 2013, and completed the FBI Citizen’s Academy in 2015.

-Ms. Oberhaus has two children: Christopher, a military veteran and graduate of the National Aviation Academy, and Brooke, a sophomore in college at the Florida Gulf Coast University.
+Ms. Oberhaus has two children: Christopher, a military veteran and graduate of the National Aviation Academy, and Brooke, a proud graduate of the University of North Florida.

 Diane L. Rosenfeld is a lecturer on Law and Director of the Gender Violence Program at Harvard Law School.
 Her courses include “Gender Violence, Law and Social Justice”; “Title IX”; and “Theories of Sexual Coercion. ” Additionally, she supervises the Gender Violence Legal Policy Workshop where she works with Harvard law students to develop cutting-edge legal policy initiatives for the U.S. and abroad.

 Ms. Rosenfeld received her LL.M. from Harvard Law School.
 Prior to teaching at Harvard, she served as the Senior Counsel to the Violence Against Women Office (now the Office of Violence Against Women) of the U.S. Department of Justice.
 She also served as an Executive Assistant Attorney General in Illinois where she provided legal policy advising on women’s rights, environmental enforcement, and the ethics of governmental attorneys.